-The Stone Monkey happens upon other primates on the island and becomes their king when he proves himself in a test of bravery by blindly leaping through a waterfall and discovering a long-forgotten immortal’s cave.
-He rules the mountain for nearly four centuries before the fear of death finally creeps in.
-One of his primate advisers notes that only Daoist immortals and Buddhist saints can avoid death, and so he suggests the king find a transcendent to teach him the secrets of eternal life.
-Monkey sets sail on a makeshift raft and explores the world for ten years, adopting human dress and language along way.
-His quest takes him to the Western Aparagodāniya continent where he is finally accepted as a student by the immortal Subhuti (Xuputi, 须菩提).
-He is given the religious name Sun Wukong, meaning “monkey awakened to emptiness.”
-The immortal teaches him the seventy-two methods of heavenly transformation, or endless ways of changing his shape and size; cloud somersaulting, a type of flying that allows him to travel 108,000 li with a single leap; all manner of magical spells to command gods and spirits; traditional medicine; armed and unarmed martial arts; and, most importantly, an internal breathing method that results in his immortality.
+The Stone Monkey happens upon other primates on the island and becomes their king when he proves himself in a test of bravery by blindly leaping through a waterfall, thereby discovering a long-forgotten immortal’s cave.
+He rules the mountain for over three centuries before the fear of death finally creeps in.
+One of his primate advisors suggests that the king finds a transcendent to teach him the secrets of eternal life, and so Monkey sets sail on a makeshift raft and explores the world for ten years.
+His quest eventually takes him to the western continent, where he is finally accepted as a student by the Buddho-Daoist sage Subodhi (Xuputi, 须菩提).
+He is given the religious name Sun Wukong, meaning “monkey awakened to emptiness” or “monkey who realizes sunyata.”
+The sage teaches him the 72 methods of earthly transformation, or endless ways of changing his shape and size; cloud somersaulting, or a type of flying that allows him to travel 108,000 li (33,554 mi / 54,000 km) in a single leap; all manner of magical spells to call forth gods and spirits, grow or shrink to any size, part fire and water, create impassable barriers, conjure wind storms, cast illusions, freeze people in place, make endless clones of himself, unlock any lock, bestow superhuman strength, bring the dead back to life, etc.; traditional medicine; armed and unarmed martial arts; and, most importantly, an internal breathing method that results in his immortality.
 He is later disowned by the sage for selfishly showing off his new found magical skills to his less accomplished classmates.

-Sun eventually returns to his island home and faces a demon whom had taken control of it during his prolonged absence.
-After killing the monster, he realizes that he needs a weapon to match his celestial power, and so his adviser suggests that he go to the undersea palace of Ao Guang (敖廣), the Dragon King of the Eastern Sea, to find such a weapon.
+Sun eventually returns to his cave and faces a demon who had terrorized his people during his prolonged absence.
+After killing the monster, he realizes that he needs a weapon to match his celestial power, and so his advisor suggests that he go to the undersea palace of Ao Guang (敖廣), the Dragon King of the Eastern Sea.
 There, he tries out several weapons weighing thousands of pounds, but each one is too light.
-He finally settles on a massive nine ton iron pillar that was originally used by Yu the Great (Dayu, 大禹), a mythical king of the Xia Dynasty (c.
-2070–1600 BCE), to measure the depths of the fabled world flood.
-Named the “As-You-Wish Gold-Banded Cudgel” (Ruyi jingu bang, 如意金箍棒), the iron responds to Sun’s touch and follows his command to shrink or grow to his whim—as small as a needle or as tall as the sky—thus signifying that this weapon was fated to be his.
+He finally settles on a massive nine-ton iron pillar that was originally used by Yu the Great (Dayu, 大禹) to set the depths of the fabled world flood, as well as to calm the seas.
+Named the “As-You-Will Gold-Banded Cudgel” (Ruyi jingu bang, 如意金箍棒), the iron responds to Sun’s touch and follows his command to shrink or grow to his whim, thus signifying that this weapon was fated to be his.
 In addition to the staff, Monkey bullies the Dragon King’s royal brothers into giving him a magical suit of armor.

 Shortly after returning home to the Mountain of Flowers and Fruit, he shows off his new weapon by turning into a frightful cosmic giant and commanding the staff to grow, with the top touching the highest heaven and the bottom the lowest hell.
-This display of power prompts demon kings of the seventy-two caves to submit to his rule and host a drunken party in his honor.
-Soon after falling asleep, Sun’s soul is dragged to the Chinese underworld of Diyu (地獄) in chains.
-There he learns that, according to the Ledgers of Life and Death, it is his time to die.
-This greatly enrages Monkey for he is no longer subject to the laws of heaven since he had achieved immortality.
-He plucks the iron cudgel from his ear (where he keeps it the size of a needle) and begins to display his martial prowess.
-This so scares the denizens of hell that King Yama (Yanluo wang, 閻羅王), ruler of the underworld, begs him to halt his immortal rage.
-Sun orders the ledger containing his information to be brought out and he promptly crosses out his name with ink, as well as the names of all monkeys on earth, thus making them immortal too.
+This display of power prompts demon kings of the 72 caves to submit to his rule and host a drunken party in his honor.
+Soon after falling asleep, Sun is visited by two psychopomps who drag his soul to the Chinese underworld of Diyu (地獄).
+There, he learns that he was fated to die at the allotted age of 342 years old.
+But this enrages Monkey since his immortality freed him from the cycle of rebirth, and so he bullies the kings of hell in to bringing him the ledger containing his info.
+He promptly crosses out his name with ink, as well as the names of all monkeys on earth, thus making them immortal, too.
 He wakes up in the mortal world when his soul returns to his body.

 Fig. 1 – A modern depiction of Sun Wukong (by the author) (larger version).

 Sun returns home once again to await the coming storm of heavenly forces.
-Tired of the demon’s antics, the August Jade Emperor calls up the 100,000 strong heavenly army and the most powerful Buddhist and Daoist gods to deal with him.
-Monkey uses his magic to take on three heads and six arms and multiplies his iron cudgel to meet the onslaught.
+Tired of the demon’s antics, the Jade Emperor calls up 72 heavenly generals, comprising the most powerful Buddhist and Daoist gods, and 100,000 celestial soldiers.
+In response, Monkey mobilizes his own army comprising the demon kings of the 72 caves and all manner of animal spirits, including his own monkey soldiers.
+But soon after the battle commences, the demon kings fall to heavenly troops, forcing Sun to take on three heads and six arms and multiply his iron cudgel to meet the onslaught.
 Once again, the heavenly army is no match for him.
 However, he soon loses his nerve when his monkey children are captured in great heavenly nets.
-He flees with Lord Erlang (Erlang shen, 二郎神), a master of magic and the nephew of the August Jade Emperor, taking chase.
+He flees with Erlang (Erlang shen, 二郎神), a master of magic and the nephew of the Jade Emperor, taking chase.
 The two battle through countless animal transformations, each trying to one-up the other.
-Monkey is finally captured when Laozi drops a magical diamond bracelet on his head, incapacitating him long enough for Erlang’s celestial hound to bite hold of his leg.
+Monkey is finally captured when Laozi drops a magical steel bracelet on his head, incapacitating him long enough for Erlang’s celestial hound to bite hold of his leg.

 Like in China, Monkey has been adapted in all kinds of Japanese media.
-By far, his most famous adaptation is the manga and anime character Son Goku (孫悟空) (fig. 3) from the Dragon Ball (Jp:ドラゴンボール; Ch: Qi longzhu, 七龍珠) franchise (1984-present).
+By far, his most famous adaptation is the manga and anime character Son Goku (孫悟空) (fig. 4) from the Dragon Ball (Jp:ドラゴンボール; Ch: Qi longzhu, 七龍珠) franchise (1984-present).
 Like Sun, Goku has a monkey tail, knows martial arts, fights with a magic staff, and rides on a cloud.
-His early adventures in Dragon Ball (manga: 1984-1995; anime: 1986-1989) see him traveling the world in search of seven wish-granting “dragon balls”, while also perfecting his fighting abilities and participating in a world martial arts tournament.
+His early adventures in Dragon Ball (manga: 1984-1995; anime: 1986-1989) see him traveling the world in search of seven wish-granting “dragon balls,” while also perfecting his fighting abilities and participating in a world martial arts tournament.
 Several of the supporting characters, such as Oolong (ウーロン), a lecherous anthropomorphic pig who can change his shape, a nod to Zhu Bajie, were directly influenced by the novel.
 Dragon Ball Z (manga: 1988-1995; anime: 1989-1996), a continuation of the comic book and animated TV show, follows Goku as an adult and reveals that he is actually a humanoid alien sent as a child to destroy Earth.
 He arrived in a spherical spaceship that recalls the stone egg from which Sun Wukong was formed.
 But instead of destroying the planet, he becomes its stalwart protector and faces extraterrestrial menaces from beyond the stars.
 Goku’s adventures have continued in the sequels Dragon Ball GT (1996-1997), Dragon Ball Super (2015-2018), and Super Dragon Ball Heroes (2018-present).